giantswarm/releases/aws/v20.0.0/README.md

 - Update to starboard-exporter (app) version v0.7.8.
 - Update to trivy-operator (app) to v0.7.0.
 - Update to trivy (app) to v0.10.0.
+- Update to kyverno (app) to v0.17.5.
+- Update to exception-recommender (app) to v0.1.1.
+- Update to trivy-operator (app) to v0.7.2.

 ### aws-cloud-controller-manager [1.25.14-gs2](https://github.com/giantswarm/aws-cloud-controller-manager-app/releases/tag/v1.25.14-gs2)